Wondering where the Brynhildr in the Darkness anime ends in the

 Why does Neko lose her memories at the end of the anime?

 Neko loses her memories because she overused her powers to create a micro black hole to defeat Valkyria.
 This act pushed her abilities far beyond their intended limits.
-In the manga, this is the climax of a much longer and more intense battle, and the memory loss is shown as a direct and tragic consequence.
+In the

 Is the Brynhildr in the Darkness manga finished?

-What is the final girl at the very end of the manga?
+What is the final girl at the very end of the manga ?

 This is a point of fan debate, but it is heavily implied to be a reborn version of Kazumi.
 After her final sacrifice, her consciousness is believed to have been saved within the EDDA (a mythical record of the gods in the series’ lore), allowing her to manifest in a new form to be with Ryouta.